Breast Cancer Screening & Mammograms

 Mammograms play a central part in the early detection of breast cancer because they can detect changes in the breast before they can be felt in a breast examination.
 But mammograms are not 100 percent accurate, so women should continue to have an annual breast examination with their provider regularly, and discuss any changes they notice throughout the year with their provider.

 A benefit of 3D mammography technology is that it gives clearer images of dense breast tissue than a traditional mammogram.
 A 3D mammogram provides a series of detailed images of the breast, allowing healthcare providers to better evaluate breast tissue layer by layer, making fine details more visible and no longer hidden by overlapping tissue.
 Clinically proven to provide more accurate breast cancer screenings, a 3D exam can help reduce false-positive callbacks for additional imaging.

 Having a 3D mammogram is similar to the process of getting a traditional 2D mammogram.
 Multiple images are taken in just seconds.
 The low-dose imaging of dense breast tissue is approved by the FDA and performed by trained technologists.
 This imaging service is currently covered by Medicare and a growing number of private insurance companies.

 Wellstar offers screening mammograms for women who initially exhibit no symptoms of breast cancer or abnormalities.
-Diagnostic mammograms are also available to evaluate a possible abnormality found on a screening mammography or for patients with a known abnormality of the breast such as a lump, pain, skin changes or nipple discharge.
+Diagnostic mammograms are also available to evaluate a possible abnormality found on a screening mammogram or for patients with a known abnormality of the breast such as a lump, focal pain, skin changes or nipple discharge.

 The examination is an outpatient procedure and should take about 30 minutes.